gsskhan/git-repository/References/MySql/MySql setup in Docker.md

 Important:
 =========
 This step is required to log into MySQL from outside the container.
-The root user will not be able to log in from the host OS (Linux).
+The root user will not be able to log in from the host OS (Linux) by default.
 Use % instead of localhost in dev@localhost.

     mysql> CREATE USER 'dev'@'%' IDENTIFIED BY 'password';